10 Best Pest Control Traps

 Sizing and Capacity Considerations

 Trap size affects both placement flexibility and how long a unit lasts.
 Compact plug-in devices fit behind counters or on kitchen islands without blocking outlets, while larger outdoor-rated traps need a clear wall or pole mount.
-Bulk glue board packs, such as thirty-six or sixty-count bundles, are priced efficiently per catch but require storage space and a plan for disposal.
+Bulk glue board packs are priced efficiently per catch but require storage space and a plan for disposal.
 Bait stations that come pre-filled save time but limit how much bait you can add later, so households with persistent infestations may prefer refillable formats.

 For rodent control, the difference between mouse-sized and rat-sized traps is significant.
 Larger adhesive trays and reinforced bait stations handle the weight and strength of adult rats, whereas standard mouse traps may allow a rat to escape or simply not trigger properly.